BRZDRIFT/DriftScript/README.md

 Some objects such as `Locations` and `Unit Definitions` are identified with strings. \
 Invalid string identifiers are equal to an empty or null string.

+# Script Entry points
+Your script code has 3 entry points.

+`function gx_map_init()`
+- This is called before minimap creation.
+- This is the only place currently where you are allowed to modify and copy unit definitions (i.e. make your own units).
+- This function is only called once.
+Global variables defined in this script are not accessible from the `gx_sim_*` functions

+`function gx_sim_init()`
+- Called once when the game simulation is setup and ready.
+- This is where your initialization code goes.
+- Global variables defined here are accessible to `gx_sim_update`

+`function gx_sim_update()`
+- Called once every simulation update.
+This is where your main script code goes.
+- Global variables persist across `gx_sim_update` calls.

 # gx_create_unit
 ```c
 int gx_create_unit(table params)